microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 ![](../../../assets/partner-onboarding/partner-journey.png)

-NOTE: Discussing how to deploy/run your solution on Azure is out of scope of this document.
-This document will focus on benefits available which can enable how to deploy/run on Azure.
+**Discussing how to deploy/run your solution on Azure is out of scope of this document.
+This document will focus on benefits available which can enable you to deploy and run on Azure.**

-#### Technical Presales and Deployment Benefits
+### Technical Presales and Deployment Benefits

 * Microsoft provides its partners with technical presales and deployment benefits.
 * Some partners are entitled to one-to-one consultations with Microsoft to help sell their services.
-* Other benefits include evaluation of soultions, upskilling, architecture guidance, help listing in the appropriate marketplace, and proofs of concept.
+* Other benefits include evaluation of solutions, upskilling, architecture guidance, help listing in the appropriate marketplace, and proofs of concept.

 For more information on Technical Presales and Deployment Benefits for Microsoft Partners, see **[this article](https://learn.microsoft.com/en-us/partner-center/technical-benefits).**